cesarandreu/web-app/README.md

 ## Features

-* Reasonable webpack configuration starting point
+* Heavily commented webpack configuration with reasonable defaults
-* JSX, ES6, and ES7 with babel.js
+* JSX, ES6, and ES7 support with babel.js
+* Source maps included in all builds
 * Development server with hot reload when possible and refresh otherwise
 * Production builds with cache busting and asset minification
 * Testing environment using karma to run tests and mocha as the framework